Learning how to teach multiplication means you must be determined to be patient and keep the lessons simple.

 If your child hasn't done so yet, review the lesson on Skip Counting and go over the various Multiplication Table sets.
 Forcing the student to learn another table before he has mastered the previous one just fosters confusion.

 When beginning multiplication lessons, it's easiest to start with the tens, fives, and twos.
 Ones and zeroes are good places to begin too.
+They can help give a basic understanding of what multiplying is using numbers that are smaller and easier to grasp.

 I'll use ten as an example to show you one easy method of introducing multiplication to your child.